Powerlearnproject/se-assignment-day-2-git-and-github-gloria-mukhwana/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
 Committing refers to saving a snapshot of the current versions of a file.
 A commit is a set of changes made to a file and messages describing the changes.
+In order to commint to a repository, fort make the necessary changes that you would want on the repo.
+Next, use the git commit command and include a commit message by typing _git commit -m_ followed by the text like _"my first commit"_ then click enter.
+The necessary changes are made while retaining a snapshot of the previous version just inacase you'll need it later.
+Commits help in tracking changes and managing project versions as they take and save snapshots of each committed version and make them available for future use and reverts if need be.
+The commit history can be viewed using the commit log command and each has a unique identifier and author.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.